raditself/x/README.md

-# Ollama Chatbot
+# AI Chatbot

-This is a simple chatbot using Ollama and Streamlit.
+This is an AI chatbot using the StableLM model.

-## Prerequisites

-- [Ollama](https://ollama.ai/download) installed and running on your system
-- Python 3.7+

-## Installation
+## Setup

 1. Clone this repository:
    ```